TNA Bound for Glory: History

 The 2006 edition was the company's first three-hour monthly PPV event to take place outside of the Impact Zone (the sound stage owned by Universal Studios, and operated within Universal Studios Florida, from which the company's television series and much of their pay-per-views were produced), emanating from the Compuware Sports Arena in Plymouth Township, Michigan.
 The event would return to the Impact Zone for the 2016 edition.
 Bound for Glory IV, which took place at the Sears Centre in Hoffman Estates, Illinois, on October 12, 2008, was the only event under the chronology to have Roman numerals featured in its title.

 From its inception in 2005 until 2013, all events were held in the United States.
 The 2014 event was held at Korakuen Hall in Tokyo, Japan, in conjunction with the Wrestle-1 promotion.
 The 2017 event was held at Aberdeen Pavilion in Ottawa, Ontario, Canada.
-It has been held in seven different U.S. states, where every event has been held in an indoor arena.
+It has been held in seven different U.S. states, where every event has been held in an indoor arena with the exception of 2005, 2016, 2018, 2020, and 2021.
 2014 marked the first time since the inaugural event that the World Heavyweight Championship was not defended in the main event.

 To date, thirteen championship matches have taken place in the main event.